confluentinc/data-mesh-demo/README.md

   The script creates a configuration file for your new data mesh environment in the `stack-configs` folder local to this project.
 The file path will resemble `stack-configs/java-service-account-1234567.config`.
 This file contains important security and configuration data for your new data mesh environment.
 You should protect this file and
-  retain it as you'll need it later to destroy the new data mehs environment.
+  retain it as you'll need it later to destroy the new data mesh environment.

 * If you previously ran the `make data-mesh` command and still have the Confluent Cloud environemnt and